neurite/debian-setup/docs/1005-python.md

 ```

 This way, each project has its own envs located within its own folder and each project can have multiple envs.
 The principle is such that relevant stuff are physically close to each other and/or are contained within.

+Recommend explicitly specifying the `python` package version when creating a conda environment.
+As of 2025, use [python 3.12](https://devguide.python.org/versions/) by default.

 Next, how do we duplicate the environment across machines?